-To determine whether you have achieved the desired programme competences or learning outcomes (for the ADEng) you will submit a number of final products, which will be assessed.
+To determine whether you have achieved the desired programme competences you will submit a number of final products, which will be assessed.
 Interim monitoring will take place, consisting of the giving of feedback on interim products.
 See Table 2 and the explanation provided for each product.